Can Deep Neural Networks Predict Data Correlations from Column Names?: Background and Related Work

 \subsection{Detecting Correlations}

 The fact that data correlations are important has motivated work aimed at finding correlations in data sets~\cite{Brown2003, Ilyas2004}.
-More specifically, significant work has been dedicated to the problem of selectivity estimation with correlations~\cite{Bruno2004, Markl2007, Tzoumas}.
+To guide profiling efforts, such tools typically analyze data samples.
+The sample size is often chosen as a function of total data size.
+In contrast, the time for predicting correlation based on column names does not depend on the data size.
+Significant work has been dedicated to the problem of selectivity estimation with correlations~\cite{Bruno2004, Markl2007, Tzoumas}.
 Here, correlations play an important role in estimating aggregate selectivity of predicate groups.
-More recently, machine learning has been proposed as a method to solve various types of tuning problems in the context of databases~\cite{Marcus2018a, Park2020, Woltmann}.
+More recently, machine learning has been proposed as a method to solve various types of tuning problems in the context of databases~\cite{Marcus2018a, Park2020, Trummer2021c, Wang2021, Woltmann}.
 Correlated data is a primary reason to replace more traditional cost models, often based on the independence assumption, via learned models.
-This stream of work connects to our work as we apply machine learning for predicting correlations.
-However, we use machine learning in the form of NLP-based analysis of database schema elements.
+This stream of work connects to this study as it applies machine learning for predicting correlations.
+However, this study uses machine learning in the form of NLP-based analysis of database schema elements.